-Among the remaining State civil rights statutes, Ms. Manis mentioned the Georgia Fair Employment Practices Act, 9 describing it as a State level mirror of Title VII of the 1964 Civil Rights Act.
-10 She said that there is a Georgia statute which prohibits the wearing of masks and hoods which conceal the identity of the wearer in public places or on private property unless permitted by written agreement.
-11 Another statute carries criminal felony penalties for defacement of a place of worship.
-12
+a Georgia statute which prohibits the wearing of masks and hoods which conceal the identity of the wearer in public places or on private property unless permitted by written agreement.
+10 She also noted that another statute carries criminal felony penalties for defacement of a place of worship.
+11